morralex/liri-node-app/README.md

-# liri-node-app
+# Liri-Node-App

-Liri is a node.js based app that uses the users input to search info of a song and/or movie that the user might be curious about.
+Liri is a node.js based app that uses the user's input to search info of a song and/or movie that the user might be curious about.
-The user will follow a few steps in order to find their desired information all within the terminal/bash (command line).
+The user will follow a few steps to find their desired information all within the terminal/bash (command line).

-## instruction
+## Instructions

-In order for the app to work you must "npm i" install all the dependencies in the package-lock.json file provided.
+For the app to work you must "npm i" install all the dependencies in the package-lock.json file provided.

 Then you must use the following steps:

-1. Type in 'node liri.js' into your comand line.
+1. Type in 'node liri.js' into your command line.

 2. Next type in what you want to search, movie info or song info.